 Many opponents of lowering the voting age argue a 16- or 17-year-old does not possess the maturity to vote (ProCon.org, 2020).
-These views are similar to personal opinions used to restrict rights to others in the past including women, 18- to 21-year-olds, and non-White racial groups.
+These views are similar to personal opinions used to restrict rights to others in the past including women, 18- to 21-year-olds, and non-white racial groups.
 The concept of maturity is also quite broad and risks being subjected to personal bias or potential stereotyping.
-Evidence-based studies have focused on competency, developmental science and decision-making capacity in place of referencing maturity.
-For the purposes of this study, the material which follows will emphasize key findings from evidence-based studies to answer the questions: does the typical 16-year-old possess the competency to vote, and, what have been the quality of the choices made by 16- and 17-year-olds in situations where they already have the vote?
+In this report, the focus will be on the competency of the younger voter, in other words, whether 16- and 17-year-olds, in general, have the necessary ability, knowledge, or skill to successfully vote.
+Research cited in this report examines these characteristics as well as related developmental science.
+The material which follows will emphasize key findings from evidence-based studies to answer the questions: does the typical 16-year-old possess the competency to vote, and, what has been the quality of the choices made by 16- and 17-year-olds in situations where they already have the vote?